Pelosi arrives in Taiwan on tense visit that may threaten relations with China

 China’s warnings for Pelosi’s arrival in Taiwan

 While Pelosi’s trip to Taiwan did not appear on her Asia tour itinerary, the visit was widely discussed for weeks before her trip.
-The possible trip drew warnings from China, as well as from the Biden administration, which informed the Speaker of the House about the risks of visiting the democratic and autonomous island, which China claims as part of its territory.
+The possible trip drew warnings from China, as well as from the Biden administration, which informed the Speaker of the House regarding the risks of visiting the democratic and autonomous island, which China claims as part of its territory.

 Indeed, hours before Pelosi landed in Taipei, Chinese Foreign Minister Wang Yi echoed President Xi Jinping’s warnings that the United States should not “play with fire” in Taiwan.
 In that sense, the foreign minister reiterated Beijing’s position that any interference with its one-China principle is an “indisputable red line.”